George Mason

 Mason was born in 1725 in present-day Fairfax County, Virginia.
-His father drowned when a storm capsized his boat while crossing the Potomac River in 1735 when Mason was about nine years old.
+His father drowned while crossing the Potomac River in 1735 when Mason was nine years old.
 His mother managed the family estates until he came of age.
-In 1750, Mason married, built Gunston Hall, and lived the life of a country squire, supervising his lands, family, and slaves.
+Mason married in 1750, built Gunston Hall, and lived the life of a country squire, supervising his lands, family, and slaves.
 He briefly served in the House of Burgesses and involved himself in community affairs, sometimes serving with his neighbor George Washington.
 As tensions grew between Great Britain and the North American colonies, Mason came to support the colonial side, using his knowledge and experience to help the revolutionary cause, finding ways to work around the Stamp Act 1765 and serving in the pro-independence Fourth Virginia Convention in 1775 and the Fifth Virginia Convention in 1776.

 Mason prepared the first draft of the Virginia Declaration of Rights in 1776, and his words formed much of the text adopted by the final Revolutionary Virginia Convention.
 He also wrote a constitution for the state; Thomas Jefferson and others sought to have the convention adopt their ideas, but Mason's version was nonetheless adopted.
 During the American Revolutionary War, Mason was a member of the powerful House of Delegates of the Virginia General Assembly, but to the irritation of Washington and others, he refused to serve in the Second Continental Congress in Philadelphia, citing health and family commitments.

 In 1787, Mason was named one of his state's delegates to the Constitutional Convention in Philadelphia, his only lengthy trip outside Virginia.
 Many clauses in the Constitution were influenced by Mason's input, but he ultimately did not sign the final version, citing the lack of a bill of rights among his most prominent objections.
 He also wanted an immediate end to the slave trade and a supermajority requirement for navigation acts, fearing that restrictions on shipping might harm Virginia.
 He failed to attain these objectives in Philadelphia and later at the Virginia Ratifying Convention of 1788.
-His prominent fight for a bill of rights led fellow Virginian James Madison to introduce the same during the First Congress in 1789; these amendments were ratified in 1791, a year before Mason died.
+His prominent fight for a bill of rights led fellow Virginian James Madison to introduce one during the First Congress in 1789; these amendments were ratified in 1791, a year before Mason died.
 Obscure after his death, Mason later came to be recognized in the 20th and 21st centuries for his contributions to Virginia and the early United States.